BU9D4DDY/Web_Penetration_Testing/Basics/Assembly/ReadMe.md

 idiv ebx — divide the contents of EDX:EAX by the contents of EBX.
 Place the quotient in EAX and the remainder in EDX. idiv DWORD PTR [var] — divide the contents of EDX:EAX by the 32-bit value stored at memory location var.
 Place the quotient in EAX and the remainder in EDX.
 ```

+- If the divisor is 8 bits: Dividend is ALWAYS AX, Quotient is ALWAYS AL, Remainder is ALWAYS AH.
+- If the divisor is 16 bits: dividend is DX:AX, Q is AX, R is DX

 **`and`, `or`, `xor`** — Bitwise logical and, or and exclusive or